rows/hiring/FAQs.md

 ## Do you have an On-Call Support schedule?
 Yes, we do.
 All of our Engineers are entitled to be part of the on-call support schedule, which means one of them per week is first line of contact if any incident happens within our product.

-Of value this on-call time and so engineers receive €200 per on-call week just to be scheduled for on-call, even if no incident happens.
+Of value this on-call time and so engineers receive a fixed amount per on-call week just to be scheduled for on-call, even if no incident happens.
 If an incident happens during non-working hours, we pay engineers their hourly wage plus an extra amount for the time worked.
-The extra is based on Portuguese law.
+The extra amount is determined by Portuguese Work law.

 ## Do you provide any health insurance?
 Yes, all dashdashers are included in our health plan, so they enjoy a premium healthcare service at a low price.
 Besides, we know how important their family is for them, so we also include spouses and children in our health insurance plan, without any cost.
 Our plan is the Multicare 3 health plan.